 Shopping sites allow reviews to be posted after a verified purchase, reducing the chances of fake reviews.
 But fraudsters found ways to cheat the system there too, “bad actors” might make hundreds or even thousands of small purchases, it called Brushing Scams.
 This allows them to post numerous fake reviews, artificially inflating rankings and misleading future customers into buying products that do not meet expectations.

 Filtering systems is another way, when networks hide questionable reviews.
 Yelp utilizes a filtering system to hide potential fake reviews.
-However, this sometimes results in legitimate reviews being buried and frustrating genuine users.
+However, this sometimes results in legitimate reviews being buried and frustrating real users.

 Review networks collaborate with technologies and software providers to help businesses monitor and manage their reviews and reputation.
 These tools can detect suspicious patterns and flag potential fake reviews.